 - Which is kind of odd seeing as this could happen right at the beginning of the game long before Lillian snaps starting her killing spree

 - Dysfunction Junction

 - Evidence Scavenger Hunt

 - Everyone Is a Suspect

 - Everyone Looks Sexier If French: Both French people are massive flirts, and the first one is actually a French Maid, ... ooh la la..

-- Everything Trying to Kill You: in true Sierra fashion, Laura will die unexpectedly if she so much as takes a wrong step, often from accidental murder rather than by the actual killer.
+- Everything Trying to Kill You: in true Sierra fashion, Laura will die if she so much as takes a wrong step, quite often in accidental but nevertheless cruel and brutal ways.

 - Exact Eaves Dropping: Both games.